The

 In Connecticut, that means they are also exempt from Connecticut gift

 tax.
-(Keep in mind that a CT resident may give $3.5 million in TAXABLE
+(Keep in mind that a CT resident may give $9.1 million in

 gifts without paying a dime of gift tax -- the federal limit is now (